tezzachris/GARCH/README.md

 # Data

 The risk free rate is freely available for download at: https://fred.stlouisfed.org/series/TB3MS \
-The S&P500 data (returns and option data) was download via Refinitiv Eikon Datastream
+The S&P500 data (returns and option data) was downloaded via Refinitiv Eikon Datastream using a University Licence

  ## References